barneyb/lgrep/README.md

 log records.

 `lgrep` is not a log _parser_; it merely provides a way to group lines into records.
-Logs are a common case, particularly when stack- or back traces are involved, but any text file can be searched.
+Logs are a common case, particularly when stack- or back-traces are involved, but any text file can be searched.

 ## Install